Miele Blizzard CX1 Comfort PowerLine

 There are some drawbacks to the CX1 though.
 As it’s quite a bulky machine, it’s not the easiest cylinder to use on stairs.
 The hose also isn’t long enough to reach the top step in most houses, so you’ll need to clean from both below and above the stairs.

-It’s also not the best model for cleaning pet hair.
+It’s also not the best model for cleaning pet hairs.
 The floor-heads don’t have powered brush bars, so they struggle to remove hair from carpets and upholstery.
 To be fair, the Comfort PowerLine isn’t the pet version (for that you’ll need the Cat & Dog model), so you wouldn’t expect it to excel in this area.

 Ease of Use Features